DisDP: Disaggregating Compute, Network, and Storage for Model-Sharded Data-Parallel Training: Evaluation

-\textbf{Evaluated Cluster.} \ We evaluate \SystemName{} and baselines on an 8-worker cluster, each worker is equipped with dual Intel Xeon Silver 4214 CPU, 256 GB DDR4 memory, a NVIDIA A100 40GB GPU, and system-specific network and SSD hardware.
-We will introduce the network and SSD setting of \SystemName{} and baselines below.
+In each of the evaluation experiments, we select the largest model size that the baselines can train under the corresponding configuration, which is 175B for Subsection~\ref{subsec_exp_endtoend}, \ref{subsec_exp_ablation}, and end-to-end breakdown and MPS comparison in Subsection~\ref{subsec_exp_coll}, 30B for SHARP comparison in Subsection~\ref{subsec_exp_coll}, 13B for Subsection~\ref{subsec_exp_dgx}.
+The sequence length is set to 1024 for all experiments.

-\textbf{\SystemName's Configurations.} \ We prototype WorkerNIC and AggNIC on Xilinx Alveo U50 FPGA, which supports 12 GB/s bidirectional PCIe and 100Gbps network bandwidth.
-We prototype the SmartSwitch logic on a 32-port Wedge100BF SmartSwitch~\cite{wedge100bf} in \SystemName{}.
-Table~\ref{table_nic_resource} and~\ref{table_switch_resource} show the resource consumption of SmartNICs and the SmartSwitch.
-We prototype the in-network optimizer on a PCIe 4.0 machine with dual Intel Xeon Gold 5320 CPU and 12 D7-P5510 3.84TB SSDs.
-The machine is connected to the SmartSwitch via 100 Gbps network.
-During training, we enable activation checkpointing~\cite{activationcheckpointing, checkmate} and bf16 training~\cite{mixedprecision}.
+\textbf{Evaluated Cluster.} \ We evaluate \SystemName{} and baselines on an 8-worker cluster, each worker with dual Intel Xeon Silver 4214 CPUs, 256 GB DDR4 memory, 1$\times$ NVIDIA A100 40GB GPU, and system-specific network and SSDs.
+All machines are connected by 100Gbps network.
+We will introduce the network and SSD settings of \SystemName{} and baselines below.